facebookarchive/php-graph-sdk/docs/reference/GraphNode.md

 [__GraphPicture__](#picture-instance-methods)
 [__GraphAchievement__](#achievement-instance-methods)

-`GraphNode`'s are obtained from a [`Facebook\FacebookResponse`](/docs/php/FacebookResponse) object which represents an HTTP response from the Graph API.
+`GraphNode`s are obtained from a [`Facebook\FacebookResponse`](/docs/php/FacebookResponse) object which represents an HTTP response from the Graph API.

 Usage: